 As you recover, take notes regarding your symptoms.
 If your symptoms linger, your doctor may want to run additional testing to ensure that you don’t have another type of injury.

-When time allows, learn more about the cause of your accident and who was responsible.
+When time allows, learn more about the cause of your accident and who was responsible with the help of a Kentucky car accident attorney.

 A concussion is a serious injury, so don’t hesitate to protect your legal rights in Kentucky and seek compensation from the negligent party.